0Ogaga/NDU-OS/docs/Phase_2_Tools-Setup.md

-Use the shorcut shown in the command environment to exit.
+Use the shorcut shown in the command environment to save and exit.